 NA The organization is a network management entity assigned the Network Administration (NET) standards that does not provide any direct services to individuals served by the network and is not being reviewed under any Service Standards.

 Interpretation: The standards in GOV 3 describe a variety of activities related to the organization’s role within the community, including outreach and education, participation in community-wide advocacy efforts, and advocacy on behalf of service recipients who need help navigating the system.
-Given the broad range of activities outlined in GOV 3, activities conducted by “the organization” are the responsibility of the governing body, CEO, stakeholder advisory group, management, direct service personnel, and/or other personnel, as appropriate to the activity and their role.
+Given the broad range of activities outlined in GOV 3, activities conducted by the organization may be the responsibility of the governing body, CEO, stakeholder advisory group, management, direct service personnel, and/or other personnel, as appropriate to the activity and their role.